basmaashouur/competitive-programming/Knowledge-Phase/Topics-library/Interview.md

 ```
 #### [LRU Cache](https://www.interviewcake.com/concept/java/lru-cache)
 - C++
-- The main Functions for the LRU Cache
+- The main Functions of the LRU Cache
   1. Add a (key, value)
     1.1 hit -> update as most recent, update its new value
-    2.2 miss -> add a new node and a make a hit update ad most recent, if the cache size is bigger than max, then delete the tail
+    2.2 miss -> add a new node and make a hit update ad most recent, if the cache size is bigger than max, then delete the tail
   2. Get a key
-    2.2 hit -> update it as most recent then return
+    2.2 Hit -> update it as most recent then return
 ```cpp
 class LRUCache {
 public: